 USC Annenberg School for Communication and Journalism

-The Annenberg Youth Academy for Media and Civic Engagement is a four-week summer intensive program for 26 high school students.
+The Annenberg Youth Academy for Media and Civic Engagement is a four-week summer intensive program for high school students.
 “AYA strengthens students’ skills in writing, critical thought, public speech and debate, multimedia production, interviewing and ethnography.”
 Application information is available online.
-The program is scheduled to begin June 17, 2019 and conclude on July 12, 2019 (with no class on July 4th or 5th).

 The Intern Project (TIP)

 The Intern Project (TIP) provides paid summer internships (of 4 or more weeks) to Los Angeles high school juniors and seniors.
 Priority is given to high-need students.
-Students work in a variety of specialized fields including the Arts; Media and Entertainment; Energy and Environment/Business; Health Science and Medical Technology; and Government, Philanthropy, and Social Impact.
-The application opens in January, closes in February, and by April interns are selected.
-In May, interns are matched with businesses, and from June through August, interns participate in orientation, ongoing coaching, and professional development and events.
+Students work in a variety of specialized fields including the Arts; Media and Entertainment; Engineering and Tech; Business; Health Science and Medical Technology; Government/Non-Profit/Philanthropy; and Sports.

 Applications open in January and close in March.
 By April interns are selected.
 In May, interns are matched with businesses, and from May through August, interns participate in orientation, ongoing coaching, professional development, and other events.